Philip Dana Robinson, C.S.C.

 When still a little boy, I felt drawn to the spiritual.
 I remember feeling connected to a "higher power" that was aware of everything.
 As I grew older, I became interested in different paths, including the internal martial arts, ecstatic Christianity, Eastern religions and philosophies, and meditation.
 All the while, I yearned for the kinds of experiences Carlos Castaneda described in his first five books.
 Then I met Michael Harner while taking the Basic Workshop in 1981 and felt that I had found what I had been looking for: a spirituality that offered direct experience, promoted intimacy with the natural world, enabled one to help others, and demanded personal freedom.

-I have been teaching Foundation workshops for over twenty years in the southeastern region of the United States.
-The total number
+I have been teaching Foundation workshops for over thirty years (since 1986) in the southeastern region of the United States.
+The

-is now well over 600!
+total number is now well over 600!
 Teaching for the Foundation is very important in my life.
 There are always new things to learn and new people to meet.
-The shamanic path has taught me to enjoy life more.
-I
+The shamanic path has taught me to enjoy life

 Harner Method Shamanic Counseling